ArtworxTO Partnership Grant Projects

 A Longer Story

-A site-specific installation, incorporating a large-scale tiered planter structure with illuminated soft sculptural elements.
-Soft sculptural forms, glowing from within, will wrap around and embrace a sculptural planter structure hosting plant species.
-This piece aims to illuminate inherent interconnectedness—between human and human and to our shared environment—and at the same time, a yearning for connection.
-It will explore how desire for human connection and physical touch intertwines with a desire for physical and spiritual connection to the earth.
+A LONGER STORY seeks to illuminate inherent interconnectedness—between human and human and to our shared environment—and at the same time, a yearning for connection.
+It is interested in queer ecologies, and the ways in which desires for human connection and physical touch intertwine with desires for physical and spiritual connection to the earth.
+And, how our willingness to confront our shadows—individually and collectively—can lead to growth and healing.

 A vessel.
 A threshold.
 A space for reflection.